- There are three core human needs.

 If you imagine those four things overlapping, in the center is Ikigai.
 The problem is that Ikigai is all about what gives your life purpose, not necessarily what earns you the most money.

 Art feeds the creative soul.
-It encourages you to explore, play, and wonder.
 It gives your life meaning, and it makes you feel fulfilled.
-The fact that you’re making any money, even small amounts, is a wonderful thing when you look at everything else art gives you too!
+The fact that you’re making any money, even small amounts, is wonderful when you look at everything else art gives you too!

 When thinking about Ikigai and the concepts of something you can be paid for and something the world needs, you can quickly see that art isn’t there.

 You will notice how art is there, but not in the same sense as people wanting to get healthier or wealthier.
-Thus art is not as valued in the world as is health and money.
+Thus art is not as valued in the world as health, relationships, and money.

 Art Is Not Monetarily Valued

 Leading on from the reason you do art, there’s also the issue that art is not monetarily valued.
 Let’s take investing, for example.
 If you were a real estate investor, you could forecast how much you could earn from a project by the time you renovated it and sold it.